horizonbymuneeb/Local-RAG-app-using-Cohere-s--R-and-Ollama/Readme.md

 1. Clone the repository.
 2. Install the required dependencies.
 3. Set up Cohere's ⌘ R locally using Ollama.
-4. Configure the Qdrant vector database (self-hosted).(autoset in lightingai)
+4. Configure the Qdrant vector database (self-hosted) (automatically set in LightningAI).
 5. Use Fastembed for embedding generation.

 To run Ollama, execute the following command:

 ```bash
 ollama serve
 ```

 After Ollama is running, execute the following command to start the Streamlit app:

 ```bash
 streamlit run app.py
 ```